 Initially, we were most associated with “earning to give” — taking a higher paying career in order to donate more to charity, rather than working directly into a “social impact” job.
 Even at the time, we didn’t think it was typically the best option, and today we rarely think that’s where people should focus first.

 Today, we think of the highest-impact careers as those where an additional person can most effectively help solve the most pressing global problems.
 Some of our top recommendations include:

 - AI safety research in academia or industry.

-- Working in operations and other roles in “effective altruist” and existential risk research non-profits.
+- Working in “effective altruist” and existential risk research non-profits.